infiniteframeworks/blog/_posts/2025-05-15-DNS Explained.md

 thread:
 tags:
   - getting-started
+  - dns
 description: DNS (Domain Name System) is the phonebook of the internet.
 It is the system that maps names (like infiniteframeworks.com) to IP addresses.
+ai-disclaimer: Created by Jim Smits, Researched with ChatGPT.
 ---
 DNS (Domain Name System) is the phonebook of the internet.
 It is the system that maps names (like infiniteframeworks.com) to IP addresses.